Katdelorme/NLP-News-Article-Tone-Evaluator/README.md

 * Node
 * Express
 * Webpack

-* Creating a .env, environment variables, file to store api id and key.
-Use npm, or the dependency manager of your choice, to install *npm install dotenv* to use the environment variables you set in a new file names .env in the root of the project.
-Place the API keys in the .env file.
+Create a .env file, environment variables, file to store the api id and key.
+Use `npm`, or the dependency manager of your choice, to install `npm install dotenv` to use the environment variables you set in the file named .env placed in the root of the project.
+Put the API keys in the .env file.

 There is a development environment and a production environment that uses the Express server.
-You can use *npm start*
+You can use `npm start`
-Use *npm run build-dev* and *npm run server*
+Use `npm run build-dev`, `npm run build-prod`, and `npm run server`

 development environment on: localhost:8081 production environment on: localhost:8081